Oddernes Municipality

-Oddernes is a former municipality that was located in the old Vest-Agder county in Norway.
-The 103 km2 municipality existed from 1838 until its dissolution in 1964.
-The administrative centre was the village of Lund on the east side of the river Otra near where Lund Church is located.
-The former area of the municipality makes up the area just west of the urban town of Kristiansand within the municipality of Kristiansand in Agder county.
-The old municipality encircled the town of Kristiansand, and it included the villages such as Flekkerøy, Vågsbygd, Slettheia, Lund, Strai, Mosby, and Justvik.
+Oddernes is a former municipality in the old Vest-Agder county, Norway.
+The 102.9 km2 municipality existed from 1838 until its dissolution in 1965.
+The area is now part of Kristiansand Municipality in Agder county.
+Lund on the east side of the river Otra near where Lund Church is located.
+The old municipality encircled the town of Kristiansand, and it included the villages such as Flekkerøy, Vågsbygd, Slettheia, Strai, Mosby, and Justvik.
 Today, the town of Kristiansand has a borough named Oddernes, but it has very different boundaries than the old municipality had.